 This course investigates the evolving role of television in shaping our understanding of the world as it relates to democracy, consumerism, human relationships, and how we make sense of our own lives.
 More specifically, the course examines the nature of entertainment, advertising, news and the institutions that create television programming.
-Prerequisite: Sociology 101.
-One unit.

 Spanish for Business (SPAN 314)

 This course seeks to expand the students’ overall command of Spanish and develop their ability to communicate effectively in a variety of formal and professional settings.
 The class covers key terminology and grammatical structures, focusing on areas such as advertising, tourism, transportation, international travel, imports, exports, human resources, financing and job-hunting, among others.
 The course emphasizes both oral and written skills, and it also addresses cross-cultural differences in business practices and etiquette.
-Prerequisite: Spanish 301 or 302 or the equivalent.

 Basic Acting (THEA 101)